Best-ways-to-digitize-photos-feature

 The goal here is to have the lens of your camera completely perpendicular to the photos you’ll be scanning.

-The easiest way to do this is to shoot and RAW and color correct when you’re editing your images.
+Always shoot in RAW to have more flexibility when you’re editing your images.
 You can also adjust your white balance settings or play around with color profiles if your camera has options for that.

-I was really struggling with the old photographs that started to curl when I tried to scan them with a digital camera.
+Last but not least, let’s talk about the photograph itself.
 The flatbed printer naturally presses them down, but what should you do when you are trying to take pictures of old, curled photographs?

 Then all you have to do is export all of your photos from your camera’s SD card and edit them in your favorite software.